forrestbalman/sonata-for-keyboard-and-electronics/README.md

 # Sonata for keyboard and electronics
+Download or clone this repository to run your own local copy of the engine.
+This repository will stay updated with any of my compositions; however, you'll need your own copy to perform/edit/compose.

 # Overview
 This is a piece generator for mechanical keyboard, electronics, and (optional) projection.
 I've graded this piece 5/5 accessible, meaning theres no prior music experience